ethanimproving/Family-Ideas/Journal/Not Putting Up With Racism.md

 I was encouraged to read the comments of these videos full of black people expressing their embarrassment that these women were saying such things.
 These are brothers.

 ![](https://i.imgur.com/5Phu7fJ.png)

+# Jun 21, 2023, 8:06 AM

+I’m reaching a point in my life where I’m realizing the narrative that previous generations were brute and uncivilized may be false.
+Racism, slavery, Hitler. ==The Jews are responsible for all the corruption in Hollywood and the government.
+They destroy our economy with their lending practices and make the rich richer and the poor poorer.
+They are responsible for all the wealth inequality we have today==.
+Maybe Hitler understood this and wanted to save the world, and he was our last best chance.
+It’s still wrong, but maybe there’s more to the story than we’ve been told.

+Maybe black culture has this bad tendency to act like animals.
+I keep seeing videos of a guy shooting a squirt gun at them and they look around for witnesses and go try to beat him up.
+No patience, all impulse.
+They act without thinking.
+They’re lazy, they smoke pot, they’re selfish.
+But when the white guy started throwing punches he ran away.
+That felt good to watch.
+Maybe all the impressions was self inflicted.
+Maybe it was provoked.
+Maybe the white men weren’t evil, but heroes for standing up for themselves.
+I don’t know, I’m just questioning.